gravity-group/gravity-group.github.io/about.md

 ## Research Interests

-We are broadly interested in various topics related to **gravitational astrophysics**, in particular we enjoyed working on
+We are broadly interested in various topics related to **gravitational and Quantum theory**, in particular we enjoyed working on
+- Noise Modeling for space-borne gravitational wave detectors
+- Clock system in TianQin's mission
-- Tests of gravity theories
+- test of gravity theory using 'TianQin' dector
-- Gravitational waves
-- Pulsars and neutron stars
-- Astrophysical studies of dark matter
-- Black hole spacetime
-- Precision tests of fundamental physics
-- Bayesian data analysis and statistics
+- test of general relativity using atom interfeometry technique

 ### Welcome to Join our Research